dackst/nayuta/notes.md

 * Incense -> Innocence (a being made *purely* from this whole Power of Stars, source of all life stuff)
 * Encent Mage -> Ancient Mage
 * Bullmajiro -> Bullmadillo (a charging armadillo)
+* Bullgatorio -> Purgatorio (I don't know where the bull comes from here, it's just a dragon)
 * Rideleon -> Rideron (a humanoid robot that transforms into a bike, hence "rider". has no lion form)

-* Suikesu Keeper/Sukeisu Keeper -> Scissor Keeper (a version of the Root Keeper than uses "leaf blade * magic")
+* Suikesu Keeper/Sukeisu Keeper -> Scissor Keeper (a version of the Root Keeper than uses "leaf blade magic")
-* Evil Tycoon -> Evil [Typhon](https://en.wikipedia.org/wiki/Typhon) (a dragon, not a capitalist)
+* Evil Tycoon -> Evil [Typhon](https://en.wikipedia.org/wiki/Typhon) (a version of the Evil Dragon, which, of course, a dragon, not a capitalist)
 * Expert Lion/Expatrion -> Expeltron (another robot that was translated into a lion)
 * Albion -> Hyperion (a giant, not the island of Britain.
-It doesn't completely match up with the * Japanse name though)
+It doesn't completely match up with the Japanese name though)
 * Lindblum -> [Lindworm](https://en.wikipedia.org/wiki/Lindworm) (a white dragon)